lucaong/jsterminal/README.md

 Input/Output API
 ----------------

 In the `execute` function, you can get input and print output on the terminal making use of the API.
-JSterminal adds to each command an `io` object, on which you can call the `io.gets(...)` and `io.puts(...)` methods.
-These two functions work in an asynchronous fashion, so they both accept a callback.
-The specs are the followings:
+JSterminal assign to each command an `io` object, which represents an Input/Output interface.
+Its methods make it possible to reserve control of the input/output, to read user input and to write output to the terminal:

+`io.reserve()`
+  reserve control of the input/output.
+Always make sure you call this method before starting to make input/output requests with `io.puts(...)` or `io.gets(...)`.

+`io.checkout()`
+  release control of the input/output.
+If you reserved it with `io.reserve()`, don't forget to release it with `io.checkout()` when you are done, or subsequent command calls won't be able to read/write.

 `io.puts(outputString, [callback(outputString)], [options])`
   asynchronously writes `outputString` in the terminal, followed by a new line, and, once done, calls the `callback` function passing `outputString`.